 Add top margin: Click in the first paragraph (i.e. the top line) in the label,

-Add left margin: Select all the paragraphs (lines) in the label,
+Add left margin: Control-A to select all the paragraphs in the label, then

 and set "Indent Before text" to 0.18" or similar; Click .